The Startup Canvas can be printed out or used as a digital template in whiteboard tools like FigJam or Miro.

 Who are our partners and suppliers?
 What parties could provide the parts of the whole product that we will not provide ourselves?

-Describe the parties you will work with to realize the Whole Product.
-What is their contribution and what is their role?
-Note; a Strategic Partner is always aware of being your partner, if not, then it's not a Strategic Partner and most likely will fit in the Resources & Costs section of the canvas.
+Describe the parties you will collaborate with to bring the Whole Product to fruition.
+What are their contributions and roles?
+Please note that a Strategic Partner is always aware of their partnership with you.
+If this is not the case, they may belong in the Resources & Costs section of the canvas.

 This one is all about communication.
 How do we describe the product and it’s value?